RahulC-DG/VoiceCreation/README.md

 - Ensure you're using HTTPS or localhost
 - Verify Deepgram API key is set correctly

+**AI not challenging assumptions?**
+- Ensure OpenAI API key is valid and has GPT-4 access
+- Check that the enhanced system prompts are loaded correctly
+- Verify the ideation agent is using the problem-solving configuration

+**Progress bar not updating?**
+- Check WebSocket connection in browser developer tools
+- Verify progress events are being sent from the backend
+- Ensure the progress multiplier is configured correctly (10x)

 **Code generation failing?**
 - Verify Anthropic API key is valid and has sufficient credits
 - Check console logs for detailed error messages
 - Ensure all dependencies are installed
+- Verify YAML processing is working in the background

 **Preview not loading?**
 - Check if port 4000+ is available for generated apps